Nourine-Nadir/Reinforcement-Learning/RL Overview.md

 ## Markov Decision Process (Dynamic programming & Bellman optimality):

-In MDP, we assume that the environment evolve according to a Markov decision process, it is modelized with this Probability:
+In MDP, we assume that the environment evolve according to a Markov decision process, it is modeled with this Probability:

 $P(s',s,a)=Pr(s_{k+1}=s'|s_k=s,a_k=a)$: